Skip to main content

 Organisational aspects

-Professional development takes place according to the approved 4-year professional development plan issued by the headteacher and approved by the pedagogical board.
+Professional development takes place according to the approved professional development plan for 1-5 years issued by the headteacher and approved by the pedagogical board.
 This plan is created for each calendar year.
 The annual education plan can be supplemented and amended during its term in compliance with the school’s current possibilities and needs.

-Education of pedagogical and professional employees is organised as qualification, functional, specialisation, adaptation, pre-attestation, innovation, and actualisation education
+The education of pedagogical and professional employees is organised as

-By completing the appropriate education the teaching and professional employees fulfil requirements for being ranked at the appropriate career level or career position, or innovate their professional competences through innovation education.
+By completing the appropriate education the teaching and professional employees meet the requirements for being ranked at the appropriate career level or career position, or innovate their professional competencies through innovation education.

 Incentives, supporting measures and funding for participation in continuing professional development (CPD) activities